 by anthony on 03/01/11 at 2:30 pm

-Have you ever thought about how your menus are affecting users?
-Menus are a popular way to allow users to navigate a website.
-But when they open on hover, they can cause a lot of usability problems that most designers aren’t aware of.
+Do you know how your hover menus are affecting users?
+Hover menus are a popular way to navigate.
+But the way they open can cause usability problems that most designers aren’t aware of.
 Before you settle on hover menus for your navigation, you should know how they affect users.

-One of the worse things about hover menus is that they force users to skillfully move their mouse through hover tunnels.
-Hover tunnels are passages that users have to tunnel their mouse through to click a menu item.
+One of the worse things about hover menus is that they force users to move their mouse through hover tunnels.
+Hover tunnels are passages that users have to move their mouse through to click an item.
 Older users who are less tech-savvy will often have trouble doing this.
-Even tech-savvy users can find it annoying that their mouse has to move through a confined path to click a menu item.
+Even tech-savvy users can find it annoying that they have to move their mouse in a confined path.

-Menus that open on click instead of on hover solve each of these problems.
-With click menus, users will be free from the annoying hover tunnels, challenging peripheral items and hidden index pages.

-There are three different approaches to click menus you can use.
+Menus that open on click instead of on hover solve all these problems.
+Click menus free users from hover tunnels, challenging peripheral items and hidden index pages.
+Here are a couple of approaches to click menus you can use.

-The first approach is the simple and normal way.
-When the user clicks the general item, the menu opens.
-It closes only when the user clicks anywhere off the menu.
-This approach allows users to move their mouse however they want.
+The first approach is the straightforward way where the menu opens when the user clicks it.
+It closes when the user clicks anywhere outside the menu.
+Unlike hover menus, this approach allows users to move their mouse however they want.
 Closing it is as easy as opening it.